Sunday, August 28, 2011

 (Hint: I always try to wrap my card inside the package for a wedding or shower.
 That way there's no chance of it coming unattached and lost.)

-This gift was definitely a labor of love but now I have all the recipes stored in the computer for future weddings (or for my 7 year old) and I got to update my recipe book too.
+This gift was definitely a labor of love, but now I have all the recipes stored in the computer for future weddings (or for my 7-year-old).
+And I got to update my recipe book too.

 Linkin' it up here!